 Oropharyngeal anaerobic infections and lung abscesses

-Oropharyngeal anaerobic infections may not respond to penicillin and thus require a drug effective against penicillin-resistant anaerobes (see below).
+Oropharyngeal anaerobic infections may not respond to penicillin and thus require an antibiotic effective against penicillin-resistant anaerobes (see below).

 Oropharyngeal infections and lung abscesses should be treated with clindamycin or a beta-lactam/beta-lactamase inhibitor combination such as amoxicillin/clavulanate.
-In patients allergic to penicillin, clindamycin or metronidazole (plus a drug active against aerobes and microaerophiles) is useful.
+In patients allergic to penicillin, clindamycin or metronidazole (plus an antibiotic active against aerobes and microaerophiles) is useful.

 Gastrointestinal (GI) or female pelvic anaerobic infections